iamport-intl/chaipay-ios-native-demo-app/Pods/SwiftMessages/README.md

 SwiftMessages is a very flexible view and view controller presentation library for iOS.

-Message views and view controllers can be displayed at the top, bottom, or center of the screen, or behind navigation bars and tab bars.
+Message views and view controllers can be displayed at the top, bottom, or center of the screen, over or under the status bar, or behind navigation bars and tab bars.
 There are interactive dismiss gestures including a fun, physics-based one.
 Multiple background dimming modes.
 And a lot more!

 In addition to the numerous configuration options, SwiftMessages provides several good-looking layouts and themes.
 But SwiftMessages is also designer-friendly, which means you can fully and easily customize the view: